 - Nature and degree of control: Typically, an independent contractor has the ability to manage their own schedule and oversee the majority of their tasks without external supervision.

 - Non-integral part of business: An independent contractor should provide work that isn't integral to their client’s principal business.
 For example, if a graphic designer is contracted to create a logo for a dance studio, they aren't integral to the principal business of teaching dance classes.

 - Skill and initiative: Independent contractors provide specialized skills and don’t need to be trained by the client for their work role.
 Additionally, contractors use their specialized skills for their own business initiatives, rather than solely for the business initiatives of the client.

 A worker is typically classified as an employee of a business if they:

 - Are under the supervision of their employer

-- Are covered by employment and labor laws (FLSA)
+- Are covered by employment and labor laws, like the Fair Labor Standards Act (FLSA)

 - Earn an hourly rate or a salary, according to set pay periods

 - Report taxes on the IRS W-2 form